-Students apply to participate in the independent clinical program by submitting an application which includes a project proposal, a faculty sponsor form, a supervising attorney form, and a proposed research paper topic.
-In the application, students should outline their specific responsibilities during the placement in as much detail as possible, along with the various activities they will be involved in.
+The application includes a project proposal, a faculty sponsor form, a supervising attorney form, and a proposed research paper topic.
+In the project proposal, students should outline their specific responsibilities during the placement in as much detail as possible, along with the various activities they will be involved in.
 Students should incorporate feedback they have received from the Office of Clinical and Pro Bono Programs, their faculty sponsor, and placement supervisor.
-The more thought that the student puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.
+The more thought student puts into the planning of their work, the more likely they will be to have a rich learning experience and a successful placement.

 Winter 2018: October 31, 2017 (midnight)